pivotal/blog/content/post/codegen-gpdb-qx.md

 ## Overhead of a Generalized Query Execution Engine

-To handle the full range of SQL queries and data type, [GPDB](http://greenplum.org/)’s execution engine is designed with high levels of complexity such as function pointers and control flow statements.
+To handle the full range of SQL queries and data types, [GPDB](http://greenplum.org/)’s execution engine is designed with high levels of complexity such as function pointers and control flow statements.
 Making these decisions for each tuple adds up to significant overhead, and prevents efficient usage of modern CPUs, with deep pipelines.